Gibney Beach: Property dispute

-National Park Service buys Gibney
+National Park Service

-A great amount of Gibney Beach today is under the stewardship of the United States Virgin Islands National Park.
-Thus, the property belongs to the United States citizens and their guests.
-The 2 acre of the waterfront land were the first major acquisition made by the Virgin Islands National Park since January 4, 1979, when they acquired the Annaberg estate.
-On August 15, 1997, Robert and Nancy Gibney's children; Ed, Eleanor and John decided to option their portion of the beachfront property to The Trust of Public Land, an organization working in partnership with The Friends of the Virgin Islands National Park.
-Friends is a non-profit organization dedicated to the protection and preservation of the natural and cultural resources of the Virgin Islands’ National Parks.
+Today, much of Gibney Beach is under the stewardship of the United States Virgin Islands National Park.
+The 2 acre of the waterfront land were the first major acquisition by the Virgin Islands National Park since January 4, 1979, when it acquired the Annaberg estate.
+On August 15, 1997, Robert and Nancy Gibney's children optioned their portion of the beachfront property to The Trust of Public Land, an organization working in partnership with The Friends of the Virgin Islands National Park.
+Friends is a nonprofit organization dedicated to protecting and preserving the natural and cultural resources of the Virgin Islands’ National Parks.
 As the official private sector partner to the Park, Friends is a membership organization that raises funds from individuals, corporations, and foundations to supplement the Park's budget.

-At the time, the remaining 5 acre of the Gibney's land was valued at over 3.5 million dollars.
+At the time, the remaining 5 acre of the Gibneys' land was valued at over $3.5 million.
 The Gibneys were not concerned about the money; they agreed to sell the land to the Trust for less than the market price.
-It became clear that without creative compromise, there would not be adequate resources to compensate Ed and Eleanor.
-Consequently, Ed agreed to re-subdivide his property to include all of his beachfront, but somewhat less than his total acreage.
-Eleanor agreed to retain a right to remain on her property for a term of 30 years in exchange for the reduced price.
+It became clear that without creative compromise, there would not be adequate resources to compensate Ed and Eleanor Gibney.
+Consequently, Ed agreed to subdivide his property to include all of his beachfront but somewhat less than his total acreage.
+Eleanor agreed to retain a right to remain on her property for 30 years in exchange for the reduced price.

 Wildlife

-On St. John there are 140 species of birds, 302 species of fish, 7 species of amphibians, 22 species of mammals and 740 species of plants inhabiting the island.
-In addition there are about 50 coral species, many gorgonians, and sponges.
-The only mammal native to Saint John is the bat; however, many non-native animals have been introduced to the island over the years, such as dogs, cats, donkeys, sheep, deer and pigs.
-Many of these animals and topography elements can be found on Gibney beach, whether in the ocean or on the shore or off into the jungle-like wilderness just off the coast.
+St. John has 140 species of birds, 302 species of fish, 7 species of amphibians, 22 species of mammals, and 740 species of plants.
+There are also about 50 coral species, many gorgonians, and sponges.
+The only mammal native to Saint John is the bat, but many non-native animals have been introduced to the island over the years, such as dogs, cats, donkeys, sheep, deer, and pigs.